 The keynote speaker for Opening Ceremony will be, Mr. Omar Mohamed, who is the Architectural AE/Specification Consultant, Caribbean Area for The Sherwin-Williams Company, will explore the topic ‘Accessing Innovative Coating Technology for Healthy Building Design’.

-A graduate in Marketing and Microbusiness, Omar Mohamed has been with the Sherwin-Williams Company for fourteen (14) years, managing both store and commercial accounts.
+A graduate in Marketing and Microbusiness, Omar Mohamed has been with the Sherwin-Williams Company for seventeen (17) years, managing both store and commercial accounts.

-For nine (9) years, he implemented successful strategies to attain large commercial projects and grow high volume opportunities.
+For fifteen (15) years, he implemented successful strategies to attain large commercial projects and grow high volume opportunities.
 In his current role as Architectural Account Executive for the Caribbean Area, he is responsible for the commercial architect, engineer, specifier and commercial designer portfolio in the region.

 With extensive knowledge of Architectural and Light Industrial Coating Systems, Omar is well equipped to meet the demand for innovative and modern coating system solutions in the Caribbean.